Tesla or Edison?

 This is a run-through of all the words you have learned, but with the added pressure of being timed.
 For example, you will see an English word and four options.
 Your job is to tap on the correct translation of the English word before the allotted time expires.

 The longer you take, the more your screen will be taken over by the color red.
 The speed review is an important gauge of how well you recall learned words under pressure, which reflects how deeply embedded the vocab is in your memory.
+This feature is available for free to all users as well.

 A session here will give you the chance to really drill those words marked by the app as “difficult.”
 Maybe you made multiple mistakes during the learning session.
 Those relevant items are added to the “Difficult Words” section.
 Another way of populating this subsection is by marking the words yourself.

 If you encounter a word which, at first sight, sends a chill up your spine, you can preemptively mark it as difficult and it will be added to this section.
 This will afford you more opportunities to practice the word.
+Keep in mind, however, that the “Difficult Words” feature is only available to paying Memrise users.

 Just because you have consistently tapped on correct translations does not mean you know how to actually say a word.
 This section prompts you to pronounce the words and phrases you have learned.

-So, speak up on your phone’s mic and say the word or phrase just like the native speaker does.
+After paying for a premium Memrise membership, speak up on your phone’s mic and say the word or phrase just like the native speaker does.
 Memrise’s technology will “listen” and determine if you have done it reasonably well.
 If not, do not worry, you can always try again.

 Learn With Locals